 Why do I do what I do?

-So luckily, I have found myself in a profession where I can help people protect their families, businesses and life legacies using a pen instead of a scalpel.
+So luckily, I have found myself in a profession where I can help people protect their families, businesses and life legacies.

 I have found that at a certain age you have established yourself and built a life that you suddenly realise is worth protecting.
 You have worked hard in your business and want to see it flourish after you pass on the reins.
 You have a partner or spouse and want to provide for them if the worst were to happen.
 You want to ensure that your children are not only financially provided for, but raised in accordance with your values and the visions you have for them, especially if through no fault you are not around for them.
 At a certain time in your life you start to ask bigger questions about your place in the world and the legacy that you want to leave.